-The cost of electricity is forecast to rise in 2020, which, combined with concerns about climate change is spurring more homeowners to examine how they can save energy at home.
+Rising energy costs combined with concerns about climate change are spurring more homeowners to examine how they can save energy at home.
 Are you concerned about energy costs?
 Is the temperature of your home not as comfortable as you’d like?

 The following home energy checklist suggests steps to take to increase your home’s energy efficiency, reducing energy transfer and improving its overall livability.